-IMNIS coordinates multiple programs around Australia that provide one-to-one mentoring between motivated PhD students in STEM* and high profile executive-level industry mentors for one year.
-IMNIS also organises five state-level events to facilitate industry-based education, training and networking.
+IMNIS connects motivated mentees with influential industry mentors in a one year mentoring program.
+IMNIS also hosts five state-level events to facilitate industry-based education, training and networking.

-2. Do mentees need to be PhD students in STEM?
+2. Do mentees need to be PhD students or early-career professionals in STEM?

-At this stage YES.
-IMNIS currently provides mentoring to actively enrolled PhD students in good standing who have passed confirmation and are in their second year of the PhD.
-This is to avoid the pressures often faced in the final year of the PhD where research is being finalised and the thesis drafted.
-PhD students can be either full-time or part-time, as long as they are post-confirmation and formally in their second year.
+PhD students must be post-confirmation and in good standing (typically in year two of their PhD degree).
+This is to avoid the pressures often faced in the final year of the PhD where research is being finalised and the thesis written.

 3. Do Mentees have to hold Australian citizenship?

 No. IMNIS mentoring programs are open to Australian citizens, permanent residents and international PhD students who meet the criteria in FAQ no. 2.
 Mentees must be based in Australia for the duration of the program.

 4. Is there an age limit for mentees?

 No. IMNIS welcomes eligible mentees of any age who meet the requirements in FAQ no. 2

 5. What IMNIS programs are currently available?

 IMNIS provides industry mentoring in STEM areas: medical technologies, biotechnology, pharmaceuticals, regenerative medicine, digital health, data science, bioinformatics, minerals resources and services, and the energy sector (including resources and renewables), as well as agriculture, space, clinical research, sport science, psychology, AI/VR/AR, as well as other areas of health and medicine.